-- The air inlet and outlet must be unobstructed. - Choose a flat surface where the structure can bear the weight and vibration of the indoor unit. - · Pre-plan for easy and short routing of the refrigerant tubing and wiring to the outdoor unit. - The air must circulate freely in the area to be cooled/heated. - · Sufficient clearance must be maintained around the unit. - Condensate must be managed correctly and safety stored away from the unit. - The unit must not be installed in an area that is damp or could come into contact with water (such as a laundry room). - The unit must not be exposed to direct sunshine or to other direct heat sources. - The filter must be able to be removed and cleaned easily. - The unit should be placed as far as possible from fluorescent lights so the remote control is not subject to interference. - Care should be taken to prevent harmonics generated by loose or unsupported material in close proximity to a running unit. - The unit must not be installed in an area that is exposed to salt, machine oil, sulfide gas, or corrosive environmental conditions.
+- The air inlet and outlet must be unobstructed. - · Choose a flat surface where the structure can bear the weight and vibration of the indoor unit. - · Pre-plan for easy and short routing of the refrigerant tubing and wiring to the outdoor unit. - The air must circulate freely in the area to be cooled/heated. - Sufficient clearance must be maintained around the unit. - Condensate must be managed correctly and safety stored away from the unit. - The unit should be installed in a way that prevents unauthorized access. - The unit must not be installed in an area that is damp or could come into contact with water (such as a laundry room). - The unit must not be exposed to direct sunshine or to other direct heat sources. - The filter must be able to be removed and cleaned easily. - The unit should be placed as far as possible from fluorescent lights so the remote control is not subject to interference. - Care should be taken to prevent harmonics generated by loose or unsupported material in close proximity to a running unit. - The unit must not be installed in an area that is exposed to salt, machine oil, sulfide gas, or corrosive environmental conditions.